 Her education was stopped once she attained puberty.
 It was around the age of 16 when Saira was forcibly married to an NRI man much older to her with fudged birth records.
 Her husband was 33 years old and quite a catch as per her family´s standards.
 But Saira quickly realised that living in the very cosmopolitan Sussex in UK made no difference to her life.
 Her in-laws were thickly patriarchal in mindset.
 In fact, degrees worse than the villagers back in her hometown Jhangar.
 Her mother-in-law was the classic ´Monster-in-law´ who called her the choicest of names and the abuse only worsened with the birth of her daughter.

 She was faulted for giving birth to a girl child.
 Just like her mother and the rest of the women in her village in Fazilka.
 Her husband´s immaculate sperm was not faulted for the gender of the baby.
-Instead, it was owed to her streak of bad luck.
-So much for their education and their unchanged perspective despite living abroad for years together.
+Instead, it was owed her inauspicious entry into the holy family .
+So much for their education and their unchanged perspective despite living abroad for years together!
 Her husband was least bothered about her wellbeing and their marriage was perfunctorily perfect.
-When there was undue pressure to conceive again in the hope of begetting a male child, Saira realized that it was time to make a decision once for herself and her family.
+When there was undue pressure to conceive again in the hope of begetting a male child, Saira realized that it was time to make a decision once and for all, for herself and her baby girl.
 She didn´t want her daughter to grow up in a household where the girl child was not valued and women not respected.

 Saira walked out of the marriage after 3 years with nowhere to go except forward.
 She knew that she could not rely on her parents for support and decided to continue living in Sussex.
 She went back to school and realised that only education could save her.
 With baby Rupi in tow, she worked part-time as a maid in various homes before graduating to catering to fund her education fees.
 And thus, she completed her Masters Degree in Journalism with a lot of persistence and toil.

 She also fell in love with an English bloke along the way and bore his child.
 But, he bolted out the door after learning of her pregnancy.
 But, Saira went ahead with the pregnancy and thus Zachary, her son was born.
-Together, Rupi, Zak and she made one solid family.
-Saira realized that she had to be a double bread winner to look after her precious family.
+Together, Rupi, Zak and she made one solid dysfunctional family.
+Saira realized that she had to be the double bread winner to support her family and provide them with a comfortable life.

 It was after Zak´s birth that Saira started sending feelers to various production houses.
 She called up several offices expressing her desire to work as a primetime anchor.
 Finally, she got recruited at BBC after several rounds of auditions.
 Like they say, there was no turning back after that.

-´Mom!
+“Mom!
 Can we go to Jhangar for a family vacation this year?
 I want to climb the rooftops and mango trees with you.
-I´m sure Zak does too after he hears your story.
+I´m sure Zak will too after he hears your story.
 It sounds so much fun.
-And I want everyone in Jhangar to see how far you´ve come in life on your own merit.’
+And I want everyone in Jhangar to see how far you´ve come in life on your own merit.”